 Join us on a virtual quantum world tour through the U.S, Canada, Australia, Switzerland, Denmark, Sweden and Finland.

-Bob Sutor worked at IBM for nearly 40 years, creating the modern IT infrastructure and industry.
+Dr. Bob Sutor worked at IBM for nearly 40 years, creating the modern IT infrastructure and industry.
 His most recent area of expertise, quantum computing, turns out to be the most exciting of them all.
 In this episode, Bob tells us why we are now in a point in history when the quantum industry needs its "Apollo program", a large scale government funded program and industrial policy that will take us to the next level.

 The EU's Artificial Intelligence Act came into force August 1, 2024.
 This is the most comprehensive legislation on the topic.
 What does it entail, who is affected, how to comply?
 Meeri Haataja, CEO and Co-Founder of Saidot is one of Europe’s leading experts on AI governance.
 This episode discusses policy, innovation, social impact, and human interest stories of one humanity’s most disruptive modern technology.